iiscleap/DIHARD_2019_baseline_alltracks/README.md

 ## DIHARD-2019-baseline-alltracks

-Diarization system used in all the tracks is [_JHU Kaldi_](https://github.com/kaldi-asr/kaldi/tree/master/egs/dihard_2018/v2) x-vector based Speaker Diarization implementation, which is closely based on the JHU's DIHARD 2018 submission, as explained in the paper ['_Diarization is Hard: Some Experiences and Lessons Learned for the JHU Team in the Inaugural DIHARD Challenge_'](http://www.danielpovey.com/files/2018_interspeech_dihard.pdf).
+Diarization system used in all the tracks is [_JHU's Kaldi_](https://github.com/kaldi-asr/kaldi/tree/master/egs/dihard_2018/v2) x-vector based implementation, which is closely based on the JHU's DIHARD 2018 submission, as explained in the paper ['_Diarization is Hard: Some Experiences and Lessons Learned for the JHU Team in the Inaugural DIHARD Challenge_'](http://www.danielpovey.com/files/2018_interspeech_dihard.pdf).

 Download the DIHARD development and evaluation data.